 The Fund's portfolio is comprised of 30 to 40 high-quality companies that the Sub-Advisor views as reasonably priced, where the companies are paying and growing dividends over a period of time of one to five years.
 The Fund seeks to provide superior risk-adjusted returns when compared to both the Russell 1000 Value Index and S&P 500 Index.
-The Fund may focus its investments from time to time in one or more sectors of the economy or stock market as a result of the implementation of its principal investment strategies.
+The Fund may focus its investments from time to time in one or more sectors of the economy or stock market as a result of the implementation of its principal investment strategies, but sector focus is not a principal investment strategy of the Fund.